Pikurrot/natural-selection/README.md

 - The ability to eat prey, recover energy, and fill their split charge
 - The split charge empties over time
 - When their energy drops to 0, they die
 - After eating, they have a digestion period during which they cannot restore energy or split charge.
-This is to prevent massive and pointless over-reproduction of predators when hunting large prey colonies.
+This is to prevent massive and pointless over-reproduction of predators when hunting large prey colonies
+- They can only move forward

 ## Neural network
 All entities possess an artificial neural network as their brain.
 The inputs to the network are the lidar rays of the field of view, and the outputs are the entity's speed and angular velocity.
 The neural network has weights (represented in orange if w > 0), biases (the neuron is filled if b > 0), and activation functions (tanh).